-The Glimmerglass Festival offers summer internships in production, administration and artistic administration.
-Our well-known internship program provides a unique combination of practical, work and educational programs, each designed to further professional growth.
+The Glimmerglass Festival offers students summer internships in production and artistic administration.
+Our well-known internship program provides a unique combination of practical, work and educational programs, each designed to enrich their ongoing studies and further professional growth.

 Our interns join the program after gaining an interest and some experience through their academic studies.
 Interns work directly with noted professionals under the guidance of supervisors and staff from many of the best theaters, opera companies and schools in the nation.
 Interns are engaged for a period of 7 – 18 weeks, with some positions beginning as early as April.

-Each intern will receive a meal allowance of $225.00 per week and free housing.
+Each intern receives a meal allowance of $250 per week and free housing.

-Audio/Video Engineering 2 positions.
-May 14 – August 29.
+Audio/Video Engineering 1 position.
+May 18 – Aug 30.
 Assist with installation, use and maintenance of in-house audio & video monitoring/playback systems, a large wired and wireless intercom system and a computer-controlled projection system for projected titles.
 Requires experience with sound, video, intercom and computer systems.

-Carpentry/Rigging 2 positions.
-May 7 – July 22.
-Assist carpentry and rigging staff with construction and modifications to scenery; installation of rigging systems for scenery and lighting equipment; load-ins and some changeovers.
+Carpentry POSITION FILLED May 11 – July 26.
+Assist carpentry staff with construction and modifications to scenery; installation of scenery; load-ins and some changeovers.
 No run crew.
-Requires the ability to read drawings, good stage carpentry skills and basic knowledge of single purchase counterweight systems.
+Requires the ability to read drawings and good stage carpentry skills in both wood and metal work.
 MIG welding experience required.